The best way to end a split test is to declare a winning variation—which you can do at any time during a running test.

 Delete a test

-Alternatively, you can delete your previous test.
-In doing so, you’ll lose access to its analytics data, but you’ll free up all of its variations (including the control) so you can use them in other tests without creating duplicates.
+Upon deleting your split test, you’ll lose access to its analytics data, but you’ll free up all of its variations (including the control) so you can use them in other tests.
 Here’s how:

 - Review the popup warning, then click Delete to confirm.

-Your split test (along with its analytics data) will disappear from the list, and its variations will become “normal” pages.
+Your split test (along with its analytics data) will disappear from the list, and its variations will become “normal” pages on your dashboard.
 You’ll be able to use any of them in a new test.

 Please let us know if you have additional questions.